rasmus-kirk/halo/documents/thesis/thesis.md

 $\Downarrow_R$ computes the values of wires $\wave{\vec{Y}}$ and inputs to assert gates given the input wire values $\vec{x}$.

 It does this by peeking $\wave{y}$ from the stack $\wave{\vec{y}}$, querying if the input wires are not resolved via $\text{?}$.
 If the inputs are resolved, we can evaluate the output wire values and cache it in the value map $v$ with $[\cdot]$.
 Every gate type has its corresponding evaluation function that computes the value(s) of its output(s). e.g. $\text{eval}(\text{Add}, (1,2)) = (3)$.

-The state also contains a flag $\Bb$.
-If the flag is set, then we infer the state is equal to the previous state when computing in $\text{sup}$.
-This makes equality checking cheap.

 $$
 \begin{array}{rl}